Lacanobia thalassina: Technical description and variation

+In Lacanobia suasa and Lacanobia w-latinum, the W sign of the wavy line extends to the fringes.

 Biology

 The moth flies in two generations from early May to September.

 Larva green or reddish yellow, with two dark oblique stripes on each segment, with two dark spots or blotches in front of them; lateral lines pale grey with red edges.
 The larvae feed on various deciduous trees and plants: Betula sp., Alnus incana, Salix sp., Polygonum spp., Chenopodium album, Delphinium sp., Berberis sp., Brassica spp., Rubus idaeus, Sorbus aucuparia, Pisum sativum.

+Found in very different habitats - forest, meadow, heath and moorland areas as well as in urban gardens and parks.
+In the mountains, it rises to an altitude of about 1600 meters.